Select language

 Peak load

-This refers to a load profile for power deliveries with a constant output over twelve hours from 8 a.m. to 8 p.m. on any business day of the delivery period.
+This refers to a load profile for power deliveries with a constant output over twelve hours between 8am and 8pm each day during the delivery period.

 Place of delivery

 Place for the delivery of the underlying asset for the physical fulfilment of the trades.
 The place of delivery is laid down in the contract specifications.
-In the case of power and natural gas, these are usually the grids of the transmission system operators/gas transmission system operators.
+In the case of power these are the electricity grids of the respective transmission system operators (TSOs); in the case of natural gas, the gas grids of the respective gas transmission operator; in the case of EU Allowances, the EU Union Registry operated by the DEHSt; and in the case of Guarantees of Origin, the French Power Guarantees of Origin registry.

 Position